lordmagicfinger/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines Prints out first 10 lines of the file /etc/passwd 6-third_line Display the third line of a file iacta 7-file Create a file with special characters
+5-firstlines Prints out first 10 lines of the file /etc/passwd 6-third_line Display the third line of a file iacta 7-file Create a file with special characters 8-cwd_state Writes the output of the command ls -la into a new file